How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 Objection: I only have a small investment in Indian mutual funds.
 Do I still need to file?

 Response: Yes.
-PFIC reporting applies regardless of amount, and failing to report can lead to excess taxation.
+PFIC reporting applies regardless of amount, and failing to report can lead to excess taxation or scrutiny.

 Under PFIC there are three ways of paying tax on capital gains which the investor must choose: